-If you have fabric and drag your bag around, you run the risk of fraying the material.
+If you have fabric and drag your bag around, you risk fraying the material.
 That weakens the structural integrity.
 Another issue is putting your camera bag on a damp surface.

 With a rubber bottom, you can just wipe it dry.
 With fabric, the puddle may penetrate and remain damp.
 Electronics and lenses don’t like dampness.
 They like dark, dry places.

-Also, do you know what’s in that puddle or damp spot that’s under your bag?
+Also, do you know what’s in that puddle or damp spot under your bag?
 What if it smells bad?
-You definitely want a sturdy, flexible surface that you can easily wipe clean, dry and know that it’s protecting the most vulnerable part of your perfect camera bag.
+You definitely want a sturdy, flexible surface that you can easily wipe clean and dry, and know that it’s protecting the most vulnerable part of your perfect camera bag.

 Unless you do all your photography at home, you're going to need a camera bag.
 That's why for this episode, we came up with 10 factors to choose the perfect camera bag.
 I'm William Beem.
 Welcome to I Like Your Picture.
 The show that helps you improve your photography with visual storytelling.
 What is visual storytelling?
 It's a method of approaching your photography with a knowledge of who you're trying to serve with your photos and what emotion you want to make them feel.

 We encourage you to concentrate on your subject, light and background to create a photo your audience loves.
 I'm glad you found us.
 Hi, my name is William Beem and I don't know the name of the guy outside with a leaf blower, but he's really just irking me.
 As I said, in this episode, we want to talk about how to choose the perfect camera bag.

 Lee came up with this one, so she's got 10 things.
 Then I think it really does make a good set of criteria to choose one.
 Because when I think about some of the bags I've got, there are times when I get things all excited about one particular aspect, maybe two.
 And then I find out later on, it's like, Oh,